About me

 What to expect from our sessions:

 I offer short or longer term work dependent on your requirements.
-I have experience of working with many different presenting issues including anxiety, depression, addiction and low self-esteem or self-worth.
-I have experience working with clients with neurodiversity, particularly ADHD and how this can interact with and impact on addictive behaviours and problematic substance use.
+I have experience of working with many different presenting issues including anxiety, depression, trauma, addiction and low self-esteem or self-worth.
+I have experience working with neurodiverse clients - particularly Autism and ADHD.

 Training, qualifications & experience